instead-hub/instead/doc/stead3_en.md

 on...

-However, to do this you can only in the dialogue, as all the phrases identifitseerida by tags.
+However, to do this you can only in the dialogue, as all the phrases get identified by tags.
 If you want to modify condition/parse phrases from other rooms you can:

 - to give the phrase name is { nam = 'name' }...